 “They’re scared of us, or at least most of them are.
-The others hate the idea of us being shaved into their base.
+The others hate the idea of us being shoved into their base.
 That table there-” Echo pointed at a table by a large window circled by toned muscled soldiers who were laughing loudly, “They don’t want anything to do with us but we drill with them anyway.
-They are team Alpha.”
+They are Alpha team.”

 “Seems like you guys are not being treated well,” I commented as we slowed our pace.
 “Maybe we can change that while I’m here...”

 “I can place it on the agenda, but right now, it’s time to meet the rest of your team.”
 At that, we stopped in front of the table.
 Three occupants all laughing at something someone said all stopped when they noticed us.

 The first person to catch my attention was the only girl in the group.
 Not because she was a girl, but because she was so small.
 When her eyes met mine, I had to stop myself from taking a step back.
 They were pure gold framed by long lashes and light-red eyeshadow.
 Her hair was shaved on the one side, dyed an oxblood red.
 This must be Rooi, the one with invincibility.
 Her age must have been no higher than fourteen.